bkvam/htmlfilter/README.md

 ## Filter file

 The name of the filter file.
 The default is modules/htmlfilter/filters/dnd5e.txt.
-Currently only two are available, for DnD5e.
+Currently two are available, for DnD5e: **dnd5e.txt**, formatted like a character sheet; and **dndstatblock.txt**, formatted like a statblock.

 These filters are HTML files with .txt extensions.
-If you add your own filters you should create them in a different folder so that they will not be lost when you update this module.
+If you add your own filters you should create them in a different folder under Foundry's data folder so that they will not be lost when you update this module.
 Creating a filter is like writing an HTML file with special references to the data (see below).

 ## Show Long Descriptions

 Show the long descriptions for items.
 If unchecked, only the brief details of the item are shown.
 The exact details shown vary by type of item (equipment, weapons, class, etc.).
 Items that are equipped are indicated by a preceding bullet.

 Note that the details for some items (classes, races) can be quite lengthy, so you may wish to omit all that boilerpalte.

+## Maximum Detail Length

+If the details of an item exceed this length, the details will not be displayed.
+This is for items such as race, which are very long and filled with information included in other items.
+This length includes any HTML formatting that may be included in the details, so you may need to set this higher than would seem necessary to get certain items' details to display if they are highly formatted.

 ## Full Spell Book